 Some mid-sized scooters can still fit in the boot of a car and others can be dismantled for transportation purposes, however, this can often take some time and should be a factor to consider.

 Large mobility scooters are heavy-duty scooters, not being very easy to transport they make up for this in performance and comfort.

 They have high load capabilities and can travel at up to 8mph.
 Large mobility scooters have high travel distances and can be the most comfortable as there have padded seats and shock absorbing suspension systems.

 Being designed mainly for outdoor use heavyweight scooters are the best for long journeys and uneven terrain.

 Many scooter models come in three or four wheel variations.
 It’s worth considering the advantages and disadvantages of both.

-Three wheeled mobility scooters are aimed at driving on smooth indoor surfaces like shopping centres, super markets and around the home.
-The reason for this is because they have a smaller turning radius, are easier to manoeuvre and tend to be more agile than four-wheeled scooters.
+Three-wheeled mobility scooters are aimed at driving on smooth indoor surfaces like shopping centres, supermarkets and around the home.
+The reason for this is because they have a smaller turning radius, are easier to manoeuvre and tend to be agiler than four-wheeled scooters.

 As well as being ideal for a short journey to the shops three-wheeled mobility scooters are also generally narrower than four-wheeled scooters.
 This makes them ideal for tackling tighter spaces such as narrow shop isles or between furniture in the home.